Vegetables and medicinal herb garden in the Wheaton River Valley, Yukon

 Help

-Projects we will be working on include general maintenance like garden bed preparation, planting, transplanting, weeding, pruning, harvesting and processing, as well as outdoor renovations, fencing, biochar and compost making, sod removal, terracing and some special projects like cob oven repair and rocket stove building.
-If you have special interests or skills, let us know!
+Regular projects on the farm include general maintenance like garden bed preparation, planting, transplanting, weeding, pruning, harvesting and processing, as well as special projects like outdoor renovations, fencing, compost making, sod removal, terracing, etc.

 Typical Day Schedule: